Ahead Rings Out: Background

 About “See My Way”, he comments: “It was a solid two days work to get it just how we felt it should be with all the odd changes of tempo and feel, i.e. the section that sounds like Ravel’s Boléro ...
 That song didn’t go on the UK version of Ahead Rings Out, but instead the powers that be decided in their wisdom to put it on the USA version and left it until we recorded the second album, Getting to This.”

 He described “The Modern Alchemist” as “a great composition of Jack Lancaster’s that brought a mixture of hard hybrid jazz-rock flavour to the album.”

-The album art inspired the mascot and art for the St. Louis based FM radio station KSHE 95.
+Blodwyn Pig were unsatisfied with the album, with Lancaster telling a Beat Instrumental interviewer in 1969 that he considered it "awful", adding: "It has a sound which hits you and that’s all.
+You can’t get any more out of it."